WIRELESS NATION LTD TERMS OF SERVICE

 WEB HOSTING SERVICE (“WHS”)

-4. We reserves the right to access your WHS account at any time with or without prior notice to you and to disable access to or remove content which in our sole discretion is or reasonably could be deemed unlawful.
+4. We reserve the right to access Your WHS account at any time with or without prior notice to You and to disable access to or remove content which in Our sole discretion is or reasonably could be deemed unlawful.

 5. Use of Our email service is subject to Our email and anti-spam policies, which include important information about limitations on use of the email service such as the storage capacity and deletion of stored messages.
 More information is available at on the Website and these email policies are incorporated herein by reference.

-6. We reserve the right in our sole discretion to provide the level of security we deem appropriate to safeguard our network and customers, and other internet users, against internet threats or abuses, including viruses, spam and phishing threats.
+6. We reserve the right to provide the level of security We deem appropriate to safeguard Our network and customers, and other internet users, against internet threats or abuses, including viruses, spam and phishing threats.
 These security measures may include, but are not limited to, the use of firewalls and blocklists to block potentially harmful or abusive emails or attachments, anti-spam filters, anti-virus and anti-spyware software and blocking selected ports.
-Such activities may result in the blocking, filtering or non-delivery of legitimate and non-legitimate email sent to or from your email account.
-By using any email service provided by Us, You agree that delivery and receipt of email is not guaranteed and to Our use of such Internet and email security measures We in Our sole discretion deem appropriate.
+Such activities may result in the blocking, filtering or non-delivery of legitimate and non-legitimate email sent to or from Your email account.
+By using any email service provided by Us, You agree that delivery and receipt of email is not guaranteed and to Our use of such Internet and email security measures We deem appropriate.

 8. Email service is provided by Google Inc., which is a third party beneficiary of this Agreement capable of enforcing its terms independently from Us.

 9. PTS is a service intended to address issues outside the scope of Our standard technical support and includes:

 (b) evaluation of and attempts to correct software, operating systems and networking issues;